Saint Blaise: Early records

-Marco Polo reported the place where "Messer Saint Blaise obtained the glorious crown of martyrdom", Sebastea; the shrine near the citadel mount was mentioned by William of Rubruck in 1253.
-However, it appears to no longer exist.
+Marco Polo reported on the place where "Messer Saint Blaise obtained the glorious crown of martyrdom", Sebastea.
+The shrine near the citadel mount was mentioned by William of Rubruck in 1253, although the ruins are no longer visible.

 Life

-From being a healer of bodily ailments, Saint Blaise became an expert of souls, then retired for a time to a cavern where he remained in prayer.
-As bishop of Sebastea, Blaise instructed his people as much by his example as by his words, and the great virtues and sanctity of the servant of God were attested by many miracles.
-From all parts, the people came flocking to him for the cure of bodily and spiritual ills.
-He is said to have healed animals (who came to the saint on their own for his assistance) and to have been assisted by animals.
+It is said from being a healer of bodily ailments, Saint Blaise was to become an expert on souls, then he retired for a time to a cavern where he remained in prayer.
+As bishop of Sebastea, Blaise instructed people as much by his example as by his words, and his great virtues and his sanctity were attested by many miracles.
+People were said to flock to him for cures of bodily and spiritual illnesses.
+He is said to have healed animals, who came to him on their own for his assistance, and in turn to have been helped by animals.

-In 316 the governor of Cappadocia and Lesser Armenia, Agricolaus, began a persecution by order of the Emperor Licinius, and Saint Blaise was seized.
-After his interrogation and a severe scourging, he was hurried off to prison and subsequently beheaded.
+In 316 the governor of Cappadocia and Lesser Armenia, Agricola, began a persecution of him by order of the Emperor Licinius, and Blaise was seized.
+After his interrogation and a severe scourging, he was imprisoned and subsequently beheaded.

-The Acts of St. Blaise
+Acts of St Blaise

-The legendary Acts of St. Blaise were written 400 years after his death, and are apocryphal and, perhaps, fictional.
+The legendary Acts of St Blaise were written 400 years after his death.